openskynetwork/java-adsb/README.md

 More message formats will follow soon...

-An usage example is provided in src/ExampleDecoder.java
+An usage example is provided in ExampleDecoder.java